Subliminal Probing for Private Information via EEG-Based BCI Devices: Experiments

-{\bf Video I:} In this phase, the participant was instructed to watch a 15 minute long black and white video extracted from Charlie Chaplin's "The Gold Rush" (1925).
+\myparagraph{Video I} In this phase, the participant was instructed to watch a 15 minute long black and white video extracted from Charlie Chaplin's "The Gold Rush" (1925).
 They were asked to pay attention to the plot of the video to make sure they concentrated on watching the video through its entire duration.
-Two kinds of stimuli (S1 and S2) were used, one with a black and white portrait of Barack Obama (Figure~\ref{fig_ExpProtocol}) (S1) and the other being a completely scrambled and blurred form, (S2).
-We choose these stimuli because we wanted to make sure that every subject was familiar with S1 and would not recognize S2.
+Two kinds of stimuli (S1 and S2) were used, one with a black and white portrait of Barack Obama (Figure~\ref{fig_ExpProtocol}) (S1) and the other being a blurred image of a human face (S2).
+We choose these stimuli in order to make sure that every subject was familiar with S1 and would not recognize S2.
+Given that the our experiments were conducted at a US university at the time when Barack Obama was the acting president, we can safely assume that we know the correct answer for all participants.
+In a real-world scenario, the adversary might similarly prove victim's recognition of a known face in order to validate a particular configuration of the attack.

 A stimulus was shown every 5 seconds, making a total of 180 stimuli over 15 minutes.
-Every $4^{th}$ stimulus was S1 and was displayed at the top right corner of the image frame.
+Every 4$^{th}$ stimulus was S1 and was displayed at the top right corner of the image frame.
 The position of S2 rotated along the remaining three corners.
-A stimulus lasted for about 13.3 ms. The limiting factor of this time was the screen refresh rate.
+Each stimulus was shown for 13.3~ms. The limiting factor of this time was the screen refresh rate (75Hz).
 Once the video ended, the participant moved on to the next part of the experiment.

-{\bf Video II:} This phase is similar to the previous one for most of its structure.
-The participant was asked to watch a 1-minute continuation of the previous video.
-This video was embedded with a single stimulus, a black and white portrait of Michael Jackson (Figure~\ref{fig_ExpProtocol}).
-The stimulus appeared every 4 seconds and rotated along the four corners of the image frame.
-A total of 15 presentations of the stimulus were shown.
-The data from this portion was used for another study.

-{\bf Recognition survey:} While dismounting the electrodes, the users were asked if they noticed anything odd in the video.
-No further questions were asked if they negated.
-However, in the case that they did mention something, they were asked for details of what they saw.
+\myparagraph{Recognition survey} As we are ultimately interested in understanding the feasibility of carrying out the attack subconsciously, the participants were asked at the end of the experiment if they noticed anything odd in the video.
+If they negated, no further questions were asked.
+However, in the case of a positive answer, they were asked for details of what they saw.
 We categorize their answers as follows: participant recognized nothing, participant saw something, participant saw a face, participant saw ``Barack Obama".

+\myparagraph{User study limitations} Considering that we designed the user study to mimic a potential real-world attack, while at the same time minimizing the likelihood of a negative result due to controllable factors, it does have a few limitations that we discuss upfront.